unalipa333/delairebaptist/README.md

 The Django framework has many preinstalled tools out of the box and provides almost anything a developer may want/need in order to develop their application.
 This is a much richer framework than Flask.

-round 1
-started off with the Django newapp setup template inheritance nav bar some css lots of linking